benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 To analyze fallout with the eCommerce Conversion Funnel, scroll to find the Product Conversion Funnel Report.

 After scrolling down to find the Product Conversion Funnel report, you might try to compare the data here against the Products Performance Report.
 You might notice that they do not match.
 The Product Performance Report shows the total number of Product Views, Cart Additions, and Online Orders.
-By contrast, the fallout visualization shows the total number of *visitors* who viewed products, the total number of *visitors* who added items to their cart after viewing products, and the total number of visitors who bought products online after having viewed products and adding items to their cart.
+By contrast, the fallout visualization shows the total number of *visitors* who viewed products, the total number of *visitors* who added items to their cart after viewing products, and the total number of visitors who bought products online after having viewed products and added them to their cart.

 The fallout visualization enforces sequence and deduplicates.
 The freeform table does neither.